 - If you are moving over from an ESP that does not integrate with Klaviyo, upload a list of users who have recently engaged with emails sent from your old email provider

 - This engaged list should include individuals that have opted-in and who have clicked or opened an email at least once in the last 30 days

 - If you’re a daily sender, your time window for opens and clicks should be shorter (we suggest 7-14 days)

 - By default, this list should be clean of invalid or hard bounced emails

-- Send to this engaged subset of your main list only for you first campaign
+- Send to this engaged subset of your main list only for your first campaign

-- Using segmentation, you can sample a random portion of your Master List and then create a segment that combines your previously created Engaged List with this random sample snapshot of your Master List; send your second campaign to this hybrid list and monitor the results - you'll want to see that the open and click rates are still high, and that the new additions from your Master List haven’t caused any issues
+- Using segmentation, sample a random portion of your master list and then create a segment that combines your previously created engaged list with this random sample snapshot of your master list; send your second campaign to this hybrid list and monitor the results -- you'll want to see that the open and click rates are still high, and that the new additions from your master list haven’t caused any issues